KaranShah197/WSD-Project_01/PYTHON.md

 The standard workflow for Unit Test is as follow:
 - You define your own class derived from unittest.TestCase.
-- Then you fill it with functions that start with ë`test_`í.
+- Then you fill it with functions that start with ‚Äò`test_`‚Äô.
 - You run the tests by placing `unittest.main()` in your file, usually at the bottom.

-Here's a test **example** code to test ëmultiplyí function.
+Here's a test **example** code to test ‚Äòmultiply‚Äô function.

 ```python
 import unittest